stelzinga/MF/Management_Framework.md

 It is important to note that depending on the Venture, Risk is fundamental or incidental to the Venture.
 For example, in Financial Institutions Risk is fundamental and the very active management of Risk is core throughout Operations.
 The same is true for pharmaceutical, airplane and car manufacturing companies for example.
 On the other hand for a small furniture manufacturer Risk is more incidental to Operations, and it can be -partially- managed through insurance.
 ________________________________________
 ## Management
-Management, or Managing, focuses on a person, called *Manager*, proactively assuring the availability of enough Capital to finance the Cost of the Resources that assure the Run and Change of the Operation's Processes in order for Services to be delivered to Clients yielding Revenue whilst containing and reducing Risk.
+Management, or Managing, focuses on a person, called *Manager*, proactively and continuously assuring the availability of enough Capital to finance the Cost of Resources that assure the Run and Change of the Operation's Processes in order for Services to be delivered to Clients yielding Revenue whilst containing and reducing Risk.

 The above summary is essentially an alternative view of the Profile.
 To achieve it, Management consists of continuously and interchangeably performing four *Management Functions* called *Planning*, *Organising*, *Leading* and *Controlling* or *POLC* (Rutter, 2003), (Loyd et al, 2020), (University of Ohio, 2010), (Poff et al, 2023).
 Whereas the POLC are commonly understood to constitute the four core *functions* a Manager performs, the amount of time spent on each, as well as the detail required to be covered varies depending on the Venture.
 The Profile aims at defining these four functions more holistically such that it provides guidance to Managers in the context of the overall structure of a Venture.
-Management applies part or whole of the four POLC to Operations first and foremost, but also applies to them to key topics or themes that affect Operations, or the entire Venture transversely.
-Such themes are, for example, the Financial aspects of running Operations, Human Resources, Risk across all its different angles, or the complex aspects of selling which products to which Clients through Marketing.
-These themes are commonly referred to as *Business Functions*..
+Management applies part or whole of the four POLC to Operations first and foremost, but also applies to them to key topics or themes that affect Operations or the entire Venture transversely.
+Such themes are, for example, the Financial aspects of running Operations, Human Resources, Risk across all its different angles, or the complex aspects of selling the Servcies to Clients through Marketing.
+These themes are commonly referred to as *Business Functions*.

+Lastly, in order to achieve the best results, Managers use various Tools in their day to day work.

 ### Management As Goal
 As discussed in the Profile Overview, Management is one of the four key Run Goals of a Venture.
-It makes sense to have Management central to the Goals of a Company, as without Management the Venture will not sustain.
+It makes sense to have Management central to the Goals of a Venture, as without Management the Venture will not sustain.

 ### Management and Resources
 In the Profile Tree, there is no mention of Staff, Assets, or Suppliers under Management.
 Yet, Management is performed by Staff, requires certain Assets, and often Suppliers are used.
 Although Management consumes certainly some Assets, this consumption is in general minor compared to Operations.
 Assets that are specific to Management are the Tools.
-Lastly, Suppliers for Management are effectively the Business Functions (see also below).

 ### Management vs Governance
 Often the term Governance is used separately from, or in combination with, Management.
 Depending on the context in which these terms are used they mean different things.
 These different interpretations can be expressed as function of one or more Management Functions.
 Below follow two interpretations, but others are possible: